frankhale/ghosts-of-yarrow/notes/City of Irdana.md

 - Small port for supply ships and fishing vessels
 - The town has a lot of character to it, there are lots of colorful flowers/plants around

+##Botanical

+The botanical contains a building suitable for housing the botanist and her apprentice as well as working with plants in order to plant them in the garden.
+There are a number of plants within the building in various stages of development.
+The botanist and her apprentice take their work very seriously.
+They have a special room which houses magical plants used for creating potions and spells.

 ##Monestary

 The Monestary is modest in size and reflects the nature of the town of Irdana.